 John Gruber is currently Visiting Assistant Professor of Trombone at the Oberlin Conservatory.
 His teaching career has included posts at The Ohio State University, Siena Heights University, the Detroit Symphony Orchestra’s Civic Youth Ensembles, and the public school system in Barnesville, Ohio, where he served as band director.
 He is also a faculty member of the Blue Lake Fine Arts Camp.

 In addition to teaching, Gruber maintains an active performing career as principal trombonist in the Akron Symphony Orchestra and the Youngstown Symphony Orchestra, as well as second trombone in the Lansing Symphony Orchestra.
 Other orchestra engagements have included the Toledo Symphony, Ann Arbor Symphony, Adrian Symphony, Detroit Chamber Winds and Strings, the Galliard Brass, and the Brass Band of Battle Creek.

-John was the National Brass Division winner of the 2010 Music Teachers National Association Young Artist Competition in Albuquerque, New Mexico.
-He also performs frequently as a recitalist and as a chamber musician.
+Gruber was the National First Prize winner in the Brass Division of the 2010 Music Teachers National Association Young Artist Competition.